Singularity for Power9 Architecture¶

 architecture when building.
 So, in most cases, you can write your definition file, build it and test

-it locally, then move it to ZIH systems and build it on Power9 (partition
+it locally, then move it to ZIH systems and build it on Power9 (cluster

 changes.
 However, sometimes Docker containers for different architectures have different suffixes,